-In the rest of this article, you will learn how to overcome these challenges and use digital marketing tactics to grow your business.
+In the rest of this article, you will learn some digital marketing tips that will help you overcome these challenges and grow your business.

 SEO and Organic Traffic

 There are millions of websites on the Internet.
-Getting ranked on Google can feel like an impossibility.
+So getting ranked on Google can feel like an impossibility.

 Small business owners want more leads online but don’t have enough traffic coming to their websites or social media profiles.
 You can’t generate leads or brand awareness without a significant number of visitors.
 (Also referred to as traffic).